Skip to main content

 Research interests and PhD supervision

-• Theories of development, evolution and degeneration.
+• Understandings of evolution and development

-I would be pleased to hear from prospective postgraduate students interested in the modern history of science and medicine, or more generally in the cultural and intellectual history of Britain, France, German-speaking Europe and the USA in the nineteenth and early-twentieth centuries.
+I would be pleased to hear from prospective postgraduate students interested in the modern history of science, or more generally in the cultural and intellectual history of Britain, France, German-speaking Europe and the USA in the nineteenth and early-twentieth centuries.
+I would be particularly interested in projects engaging with the following areas:

-• The human, “deep-time” and biological sciences (especially anthropology, archaeology and palaeontology).
+• The human, deep-time and biological sciences

-• Comparative and transnational approaches to history.
+• Comparative and transnational approaches to history Internationalism and nationalism, particularly in scholarship and science

-• The history of ideas of racial and cultural difference, and European perceptions of other cultures.
+• The history of understandings of race and culture, and of progress, evolution and degeneration

-• The history of museums and collections.
+• The history of museums and collections

 Expertise and public engagement